Candida Diet Meal Plan – Overview

 In another study conducted on healthy people to assess candida growth before, during, and after consuming a high sugar diet, researchers found that the high sugar diet had minimal impact on candida growth.

 Another drawback of the candida diet would be its strictness.
-You will need discipline and commitment to hold on to it to the end.
+You will need discipline and commitment to keep on to it.

 The good news is that the diet is short-lived, and you only need to adopt it when you have a candida infection.